OscarBj/cpp-image-processing-testbench/README.md

 - Testbench for prototyping image processing algorithms in c++
 - A collection of reusable image data structures & test methods accelerates development
 - Uses 24-bit BMP files as input/output
+- The image container consists of 3 vectors, each containg the image data for thier respective channel.
+- Images are traversed as a coordinate system, origo being in the left bottom corner

 Algorithms:
 - Linear box filter with variable kernel size
 - Connected component labeling (CCL)
 - Channel/pixel transform
+- Weighted centroiding

 Buffers & Tests:
 - Row buffer